 Citizenship and municipal governance come alive at City Hall School as students and teachers spend a week at the municipal building.
-City Hall School is a week-long, custom designed educational program for all Calgary students in grades three to twelve and is delivered in partnership with The City of Calgary's Community & Neighbourhood Services and Campus Calgary.
+City Hall School is a week-long, custom designed educational program for all Calgary students in grades three to twelve and is delivered in partnership with Calgary Neighbourhood Services and Campus Calgary.

 City Hall School provides teachers the opportunity to meet curriculum expectations through meaningful connections to the real world.
 The week provides a wealth of opportunities for students and teachers to participate in the public realm, becoming informed and civically engaged citizens.
 Teachers and students work with City of Calgary employees and meet with Council members as they learn more about City of Calgary services, municipal governance and what it means to be a Calgarian.

 Each week is rich with possibilities for innovative learning opportunities.
 For example, students could:

 - Develop a community for the future, or learn how cities grow and change, with the help of City of Calgary planners.

 - Explore environmental stewardship with personnel from Water Services or Waste and Recycling.

 - Discover career opportunities through Human Resources and the Youth Employment Centre.

 - Learn to slow down and look deeply by examining works from the Civic Art Collection or a heritage building on Stephen Avenue.

 - Examine social issues with issue strategists from Community and Neighbourhood Services.